ShabdVasudeva/RepoRover/README.md

 - If you find any issues or bugs while using RepoRover, please raise an issue on GitHub or report it directly to us via Telegram: [AndroidPortWorldDiscussion](https://t.me/AndroidPortWorldDiscussion).

 ## © License
-- MIT License — Free to use, fork, and enhance.
+- GPL-v3 License — Free to use, fork, and enhance.